Veneer saw

 The veneer saw is a small double-edged tool for cutting thin hardwood veneer.
-Its narrow curved blade facilitates precision work, and its elevated offset handle makes it possible to cut flush with a surface.
+If one edge is dulled, the blade can be removed from the handle and remounted on the handle with its small screws.
+One both sides of the blade are dull, it can be sharpened.
+The narrow curved blade facilitates precision work, and its elevated offset handle makes it possible to cut flush with a surface.
 The blade is usually 3 or 4 in long and it has 13 teeth per inch (approximately 2 mm between each tooth).

 A similarly shaped tool, known as a French flush-cut saw is designed for trimming the ends of dowels, tenons, and other protrusions flush with a surface.